 Driving While Intoxicated continues to be the number one cause of fatal crashes in Puerto Rico and its rate is among the highest in the Nation.
-During 2008, out of 399 fatalities, 160 were alcohol related.
-As a result, Puerto Rico was identified by NHTSA as one of the ten high fatality rate states and qualifies for a Section 410 grant.
-Although the percentage of traffic fatalities that are alcohol-related has remained about 50% for decades, there has been a notable improvement (See Table III), since there were a total of 648 fatalities in 1987, 507 fatalities in 2006, 452 fatalities in 2007, and 399 fatalities in 2008.
+During 2009, out of 365 fatalities, 138 were alcohol related.
+As a result, Puerto Rico was identified by NHTSA as the highest fatality rate state and qualifies for a Section 410 grant.
+Although the percentage of traffic fatalities that are alcohol-related has remained about 50% for decades, there has been a notable improvement (See Table III), since there were a total of 452 fatalities in 2007, a total of 406 fatalities in 2008, and 365 fatalities for 2009.
+Alcohol related fatalities by gender for 2009 show that a total of 115 or 83% were male.
+See Figure II.

-TABLE III ALCOHOL-IMPAIRED DRIVING FATALITIES
+TABLE III ALCOHOL-IMPAIRED DRIVING FATALITIES BY YEAR